Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-     - v0.9.9:
+     - v1.0.0:
         - [=] New features:
-        - Added new optimization module implemented in Cython for LSTM backward method.
-        - Added new Cython function in AbstractOptimizedModules implementing LSTM backward calculations for speed.
         - Applied clean up staled request after adding request for batch prediction to prevent memory leak.
         - Fixed edge cases where Advanced prediction method reputation calibration function call receives final_probs=None in Multi-threading environment.
         - Added parameters for users to directly set how much Epochs are needed for MLP and Transformer training.
         - Added capability for the Model to save accurate answer to Database efficiently.
+        - Fixed bug that can cause shape and type errors in edge cases in calibration function inside MLP.

 <img width="1280" height="600" alt="WhatsApp Image 2026-05-27 at 07 16 32" src="https://github.com/user-attachments/assets/4b58a556-45a3-419b-96fd-9c1b76cac574" />